 The Catenary Wires are Amelia Fletcher and Rob Pursey.
 They formed in 2014 and their debut mini-album "Red Red Skies" was released on 1 June 2015 on Elefant Records.
 It was released by Matinée Recordings in the US.
 Their latest 7" single (What About the Rings?/Was That Love?) is released by WIAIWYA.
-They are currently recording their second album.
+They are currently recording their second album, with producer Andy Lewis.

 Amelia and Rob are best known for making fuzzy, sixties girl-group inspired indie-pop in their previous bands Talulah Gosh, Heavenly, Marine Research and Tender Trap.

 With the Catenary Wires, they have created something different; gentler and more acoustic, emotive and melancholy, although still fuelled by their great love for pop melodies and harmonies.